BitcoinDesign/Guide/guide/daily-spending-wallet/settings.md

    width = 250
    height = 541
-   layout = "float-right-desktop -background -shadow" caption = "Stuff"
+   layout = "float-right-desktop -background -shadow" caption = "Backup options are typically configured in first use and rarely need to be accessed."
 %}

 [First use]({{ '/guide/daily-spending-wallet/first-use/' | relative_url }}) also guides users towards appropriate [backup]({{ '/guide/daily-spending-wallet/backup-and-recovery/' | relative_url }}) options, and users may never need to access this screen.
-A unique piece of information is when the last cloud backup was performed.
+A unique piece of information here is when the last cloud backup was performed.
 This can give users peace of mind that their information is securely backed up.

 </div>